SmartHarmony/JPEG-AI-OPT/README.md

 ### 4. Set up Android SDK/NDK
 - Install Bazel (5.0.0) from [Bazel Documentation](https://docs.bazel.build/versions/master/install.html).
 - Download and install Android SDK.
 It can be downloaded either from [Android Studio](https://developer.android.com/studio) or from the Android SDK [command line tool](https://developer.android.com/studio#command-tools).
 Detailed steps for installation can be referred to [Installation through Android Studio](https://developer.android.com/about/versions/14/setup-sdk) and [Installation through command line tool](https://developer.android.com/tools/sdkmanager)
+- Make sure `platform-tools` will be installed after the installation of Android SDK.
+Please refer to the steps from the above links.
 - Download [Android NDK](https://developer.android.com/ndk/downloads) version `r16b` or `r17c` (later versions may be supported but have not been tested).
 - Export the directory of Android SDK and Android NDK to the environment path.

   If you are in `zsh` or `bash` environments, add the following lines to your `.bashrc` file:
   ```bash